Easter Sunday massacre: Prior events

-Massacre
+Shootings

 On Easter Sunday, March 30, 1975, Ruppert's brother Leonard Jr. and his wife, Alma, brought their eight children ranging in age from 4 to 17 for Easter dinner at their house located at 635 Minor Avenue.
 Ruppert stayed upstairs, sleeping off a night of drinking, while the other family members participated in an Easter egg hunt on the front lawn.

 At around 4:00 p.m., James woke up, loaded a .357 Magnum, two .22 caliber handguns, and a .22 caliber rifle, then went downstairs.
 Charity was preparing sloppy joes in the kitchen, in the company of Leonard Jr. and Alma.
 Most of the children were playing in the living room.

 He killed Leonard Jr. when he shot him in the head in the kitchen, then he shot his sister-in-law, Alma.
 Then, as his mother lunged at him, he shot her once in the head and twice in the chest.
 He then killed David, Teresa, and Carol.

 James turned the corner into the living room.
 One by one, James shot his remaining niece and nephews: Ann, Leonard III, Michael, Thomas, and John.
 Charity had been shot once in the chest; the remaining victims were shot in the head and shot again, to ensure they had died.
 The only sign of a struggle at the crime scene was one overturned wastepaper bin.

 The Butler County coroner theorized that Ruppert had likely shot some victims more than once to prevent anyone escaping.
 The massacre was over in less than five minutes.

 After spending three hours in the house, James finally called police and said, "There's been a shooting."
 He then waited just inside the front door for authorities to arrive.

-All told, Ruppert fired 44 shots, 40 of which struck their targets.
+Ruppert fired 44 shots in total, 40 of which struck their targets.